thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

 Here we are creating geo map for US county data so we will get to column with one column as attribute and other as measure so we are classifying them as `x` and `y` labels.

 To create a Leaflet version of the data set, the above-mentioned headers must be presented as columns from ThoughtSpot.
-The query on the ThoughtSpot Answer page should have all the above columns to plot a Gantt chart.
+The query on the ThoughtSpot Answer page should have all the above columns to plot a Geo chart.

 ### getQueriesFromChartConfig (Doc)